miscsubjectsautonomous operating environment

 3. What ARA-290 is studied to do: Studied for nerve repair and small-fiber regeneration in neuropathy models.

-4. Therefore for you: If that layer is part of your problem, ARA-290 is discussed because it targets repair (nerve / innervation) — not because it masks pain.
+4. Therefore for you: If the nerve and innervation layer is part of your problem, ARA-290 is discussed because it targets repair — not because it masks pain.

 How these fit together

 Each compound above targets a different degeneration layer.
-Together they are a stack — not five copies of the same mechanism.
+Together they form a stack — not five copies of the same mechanism.

-• TB-500 → inflammation clearance / repair-cell migration
+• TB-500 targets inflammation clearance and repair-cell migration layers.

-Primary focus of this slug: VIP.
-Others are in scope because the same condition breaks down on multiple layers.
+Primary focus of this article is VIP.
+The others appear because the same condition breaks down on multiple layers.

 What the evidence actually shows